 When subs were first introduced to domestic football in 1965, Leeds always seemed to get an injury around the 70th minute.
 If they were losing, it was often a defender who was injured.
 If they were winning it was often an attacker.
 By reshuffling when their substitute was brought on they could attack or defend more, as needed.
 Needless to say, injured players always seemed to recover by the following game.
 This amazing string of coincidences in almost every match probably helped the League to realise that as long as the likes of Don Revie were involved in football, they may as well allow substitutions for any reason.
 Hence the original rule lasted only two years.

 But what of Niall Quinn, record breaker?
-In 1987, the first season of two League substitutions, he came on for Arsenal against Southampton on November 21, 1987.
-Quinn replaced an injured Perry Groves, also after 11 minutes.
+In 1987, the first season of two League substitutions, he came on for Arsenal against Southampton on November 21.
+Quinn replaced an injured Perry Groves, like Peacock also after just 11 minutes.
 Unfortunately, Quinn played badly.
 Very badly.
 I was there, I remember it well.
 After 77 minutes both the crowd and George Graham had had enough.
 George used his second substitute, Nigel Winterburn, to replace Quinn, who was definitely not injured.
 And so Quinn became the first Arsenal player to be substituted in the League after being brought on as a substitute, and the first Arsenal player in any competitive game to be subbed as a sub for poor play.
+Arsenal lost this game 0-1, ending a record-equalling run of 14 consecutive wins in all competitions by an English top-flight club.
+(Man City beat this record in February 2021.)

 (I should point out that I had thought Quinn was the first Arsenal sub to be subbed, full stop.
-But no sooner had I posted this than Andy Kelly, who has the best Arsenal stats site going at http://www.stats.woolwicharsenal.co.uk, commented that in fact on at least two prior occasions Arsenal players had been subbed after coming on as subs.
-The first was way back in 1978 in a UEFA Cup match against Hajduk Split, and the second in an FA Cup match the season before Quinn.
+But after I posted this Andy Kelly, who has the best Arsenal stats site you will find at http://www.stats.woolwicharsenal.co.uk, commented that in fact on at least two prior occasions Arsenal players had been subbed after coming on as subs.
+The first was way back in 1978 in a UEFA Cup match against Hajduk Split, and the second in an FA Cup match the season before Quinn – two subs was I think trialled in the FA Cup before being adopted in the League.
 Both these were for injuries, though.
-See the comments below, and also the Hajduk match details on Arsenal.com: http://www.arsenal.com/news/news-archive/arsenal-1-0-hadjuk-split-1978.
-Andy thinks two subs were allowed in European matches by the end of the 1960s – if you can confirm, please let me know.)
+See the comments below.
+Andy thinks two subs were allowed in European matches by the end of the 1960s.)